Graduate Catalog

 Educational Specialist in School Psychology

 The Educational Specialist degree program is designed for students seeking initial licensure as school psychologists.
 The EdS degree demands a level of preparation significantly greater than that called for by a master's degree.
 The EdS is widely regarded as the intermediary degree between a master's and a doctoral degree.
-Completion of our program requires a minimum of three years (including coursework in fall, spring, and summer semesters), with a second-year practicum, and a third-year, full-time internship in a public school setting.
+Completion of Lewis & Clark's program requires a minimum of three years (including coursework in fall, spring, and summer semesters), with a second-year practicum, and a third-year, full-time internship in a public school setting.

 Degree Requirements